-Buildings on campus have a notification system for emergency evacuation.
-In most buildings, this is a fire alarm and P.A.
-All fire alarm systems will sound an audible alarm and with a visible flashing strobe to signal an emergency along with a P.A. announcement.
+The College building has a notification system for emergency evacuation including a fire alarm and panic button alarm.
+All fire and panic alarm systems will sound an audible alarm with a visible flashing strobe to signal an emergency.
 Whenever the alarm sounds, everyone must leave the building or move to a safe location.
-The alarms, P.A. and strobe lights are tested every quarter and maintained by Blessing Hospital.
+The alarms and strobe lights are tested every quarter and maintained by Blessing Hospital.

-All buildings on-campus have emergency evacuation protocol in place with an annual distribution to the College community.
+The College has an emergency evacuation protocol in place with an annual distribution to the College community.
 The evacuation plans include information specific to fire evacuation and severe weather procedures.
 These documents include:

 - emergency telephone numbers

 - evacuation personnel duties

 - designated meeting points

-- building information about smoke detection, and /or pull alarm systems and fire extinguisher locations
+- building information about smoke detection, and/or pull alarm systems and fire extinguisher locations

-- Severe weather protocol includes information specific to watch /warning education
+- severe weather protocol includes information specific to watch/warning education

 - safe areas for seeking shelter